A particular way in which something is done, is organized, or happens:

 - UI Patterns: Best experience for an identified user goal.

-- Microcopy Patterns: Best practise for labelling and written explanations embedded in the UI.
+- Microcopy Patterns: Best practice for labeling and written explanations embedded in the UI.

-- Layout Patterns: Best practise for creating visual and information hierarchy.
+- Layout Patterns: Best practice for creating visual and information hierarchy.

-- Starter Layouts: Toolkit of starting points with best practises imbedded.
+- Starter Layouts: Toolkit of starting points with best practices embedded.

 UI Patterns